viboverse/functional-programming-jamk/materials/08-binaries.md

     iex> rest
     "ber"

 You will see that Elixir has excellent support for working with strings.
 It also supports many of the Unicode operations.
-In fact, Elixir passes all the tests showcased in the article “The string type is broken”.
+In fact, Elixir passes all the tests showcased in the article *The string type is broken*.

 &nbsp;
 ### **Charlists**